 Many companies today throw thousands (millions!) into IT security technology, and those can often be sound investments.
-But one of the simplest, most-overlooked components to a cyber security strategy is spending a few minutes with your team educating them about what to look for, how to investigate an external email, how to protect themselves … and their organization.
+But one of the simplest, most overlooked components to a cyber security strategy is spending a few minutes with your team educating them about what to look for, how to investigate an external email, and how to protect themselves … and their organization.

 In other words, in 2020, they’re not after your network.
 They’re after YOU, essentially.

 So it’s up to you (and your employees) to have a sound defense in place.
 This requires some solid training.

 Here is one potential example of how a socially engineered scam might work.

 - A cybercriminal scans a company website to determine who the senior leadership team is (business owners, presidents, CEOs)

 - The cybercriminal places calls into the company to determine the names of key people in human resources and finance departments

 - The cybercriminal sets up a fake email address using the real name of the most senior people in the company